Amir Ahnaf

-Muhammad Amir Ahnaf bin Mohd Khairudin (born 17 February 2000) is a Malaysian actor and model.
-Amir Ahnaf's acting career started as one of the contestant of Hero Remaja (2021/2022).
-He later played in Mat Kilau sequel, Pendekar Awang: Darah Indera Gajah on 2024.
-Ahnaf also appear on Terkutuk, Indonesian film in the same year.
+Muhammad Amir Ahnaf bin Mohd Khairudin (born 17 February 2000), also known as Amir Ahnaf, is a Malaysian actor and model.
+Amir's acting career started as one of the contestants in Hero Remaja (2021/2022).
+He later played in Mat Kilau sequel, Pendekar Awang: Darah Indera Gajah in 2024.
+Amir also appears in Terkutuk, an Indonesian film in the same year.